close

 The International Chamber Music Festival is a yearly celebration of world-class chamber music.
 Critically-acclaimed Dutch violinist Janine Jansen is the artistic leader of the festival and has curated an alluring programme performed by some of the eminent figures in chamber music.

 The event gives you the chance to explore many magnificent buildings in Utrecht!
-The impressive multi-storey concert venue Tivoli Vredenburg serves as the heart and soul of the festival, with many other concerts in gorgeous old buildings.
+The impressive multi-storey concert venue Tivoli Vredenburg serves as the heart and soul of the festival, with many other concerts in gorgeous old buildings, especially churches and libraries.

 5. Festival Classique

-Festival Classique, the 10-day event with short concerts and performances in unique locations, has been dubbed the "Lowlands of classical music".
+Festival Classique, the three-day event with short concerts and performances in unique locations, has been dubbed the "Lowlands of classical music".

 It has to be said: classical music is becoming increasingly accessible, lively and down-to-earth, shaking off its elite, old-fashioned image.
 This has been the goal of Festival Classique for many years, creating the perfect festival for all ages to enjoy classical concerts!